-Note: We recommend that you accept the default settings on this page unless you have a specific reason to change them.
-Improper settings can cause BES to work in non-optimal ways.
+You should accept the default settings on this page unless you have a specific reason to change them.
+Improper settings can cause BES to work in a sub-optimal fashion.
 Consult with a support technician for more details.

-- 6 A standard Windows Save As dialog prompts you to save the Masthead.
-This is a public file that doesn't require protection.
-Navigate to the desired folder, name the file (e.g. actionsite.afxm), and click Save. - 7 You are now ready to generate the BigFix Enterprise Suite installation components.
+- 6. A standard Windows Save As dialog prompts you to save the Masthead.
+This is a public file that does not require protection.
+Navigate to the desired folder, name the file (e.g. actionsite.afxm), and click Save. - 7.
+You are now ready to generate the BigFix Enterprise Suite installation components.
 Select the default directory (BESInstallers) or click Browse to choose a different folder.
-Click Next. - 8 The Install Wizard will then generate and save various BES installation components.
+Click Next. - 8.
+The Install Wizard will then generate and save various BigFix installation components.
 After saving the files, a dialog appears confirming the installation and reminding you of their location.
 Click Finish to exit and start the BES Installation Guide.

-Installing the BES Components
+Installing the BigFix Components